-Tree testing and its related research activity, the card sort, are often the first research lines of defense for content strategists.
-We love seeing what people who might use a site or app think about terminology, hierarchy, and categorization.
-But sadly, I’ve been in many a research phase where we looked at the results and said “wait – was that a problem because we used the wrong words?” or “Did they put those together because of how we phrased them or what they associate with that term?” or even “You thought that card meant that?
+Tree testing and card sorting are often the best types of research for content strategists.
+We love seeing what our audience thinks about terminology, hierarchy, and categorization.
+But sadly, I’ve been in many a research phase where we looked at the results and had more questions than answered.
+“Was that a problem because we used the wrong words, or put them in the wrong places?” or even “You thought that label meant that?
 I always use that term for this… what were our participants using it to mean?”

-This is the hidden danger in card sorting: confusing the search for terminology with the search for organization.
+This is the hidden danger in content research: confusing the search for terminology with the search for organization.

 If you’re already familiar with the basics of these activities, go ahead and skip this section.
-But for the uninitiated, a brief introduction:
+But for the uninitiated, here’s a brief introduction.

-A card sort is a type of user research involving 20-30 digital or physical cards, each with a word written on it.
-Participants (either as individuals or in groups) sort the terms into categories, to show the researchers which items they think are related or would expect to find together.
+A card sort is a type of user research involving 20-30 digital or physical cards.
+Each card has a word written on it.
+Participants (either as individuals or in groups) sort the terms into categories.
+This shows the researchers what items participants see as related, or would expect to find together.

 In a closed card sort, the moderator also provides the categories.
 In an open card sort, participants create their own category titles.
-In this way, card sorts are useful in creating an information architecture or sitemap.
+This way card sorts are useful in creating an information architecture or sitemap.

-In a tree test, the moderator (or program, for unmoderated tests) provides a top-level site map to the participant, and a task for the participant to complete.
-The participant then clicks down through the sitemap until they find the page or section where they believe they would be able to complete the test.
+In tree testing, the moderator gives participants a task to complete.
+The participant sees a “tree” – the top level of a sitemap.
+The participant then clicks down through the sitemap until they find the page or section where they believe they would be able to complete the task.
 With tracking software like Optimal Workshop, researchers can see what percentage of people went down wrong paths, and how many people chose the same wrong path.
 In this way, the team can understand which labels are being misunderstood and/or what is being placed in the “wrong” category.